KPkoodit/KPkoodit.github.io/_projects/portfolio.md

 ---

 ## Introduction
-<p>This is a portfolio created using Jekyll's default Ruby gem, Minima.
-The layout has been heavily modified from a blog to a portfolio, which allowed me to explore both Ruby gems and Jekyll's functionality.</p>
+<p>This is a website created using Jekyll's default Ruby gem, Minima.
+The layout has been heavily modified, which allowed me to explore both Ruby gems and Jekyll's functionality.</p>
+<p>I also created the vector graphics displayed on the website.</p>

 ## Code
 [Portfolio](https://github.com/KPkoodit/KPkoodit.github.io)